NBA DRAFT SCOUTING REPORT

-The youngest Ball brother is an elite shooter and flashy play-maker who brings a ton of excitement to the game.
-He isn't blessed with great athleticism or size but his advanced skill level makes up for his athletic shortcomings.
+LaMelo Ball is a flashy play-maker who brings a ton of excitement to the game.
+He isn’t blessed with great athleticism but his advanced skill level makes up for his athletic shortcomings and his size for position is a big plus.

-A lights out shooter who has NBA range, and then some, Ball is a crowd-pleaser with his deep range and flashy passing.
-He plays with great pace and keeps the defense on it's heels with how he pushes the ball up the court.
+Ball is a crowd-pleaser with his deep range and flashy passing.
+He plays with great pace and keeps the defense on it’s heels with how he pushes the ball up the court and makes plays off the dribble.

 Ball plays with oversized confidence and swagger, which rubs off on his teammates.